Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### redactionType

 What type of redaction should be made when entering redaction mode via the dropdown.
-Possible values include `redactInPlace`, `redactedAsCopy`, and `unredactedAsCopy`
+Possible values include `redactInPlace`, `redactedAsCopy`, and `unredactedAsCopy`.

 Default value: `redactInPlace`

 ### initialDrawingTool

 A comma separated list of drawing buttons that should be selected when Enterprise Viewer loads.
-The first valid button on the list will be selected when Enterprise Viewer first loads.
+The first valid button on the list is selected when Enterprise Viewer first loads.

 Default value: `drawRedaction, signature, mouse`

 ### autosaveInterval

-The number of milliseconds Enterprise Viewer will wait between each autosave.
+The number of milliseconds Enterprise Viewer waits between each autosave.

 * `0`: This tells AEV to NOT autosave.
-* Any other positive integer: The number of milliseconds Enterprise Viewer will wait between each autosave.
+* Any other positive integer: The number of milliseconds Enterprise Viewer waits for between each autosave.
 This should not be set to a number below 5000 - 10000 (5 - 10 seconds), as it could cause undefined behavior.

 Default value: `60000`